Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Welfare

-At the first glance, it is not possible to say whether we prefer total influence to be larger or smaller for the welfare of society in a voting system.
-The following corollary says that if the social choice function is monotone - that is if a voter changes her vote in favor of a candidate, then this candidate should be weakly better off – then these two notions collide with each other.
-Therefore, assuming that we want the welfare to be greater, we must increase the total influence.
+Without further assessment, it is not possible to say whether we prefer total influence to be larger or smaller for the welfare of society in a voting system.
+As we show in the following result, if the social choice function is monotone - that is if a voter changes her vote in favor of a candidate, then this candidate should be weakly better off – then these two notions collide with each other.
+This result has implications beyond being a simple identity, making the case that if we want to achieve a greater social welfare while adhering to monotone social choice functions, we must choose a function with a greater total influence. \\